annicamclean/markdown-notes/CSC 490 - SENIOR CAPSTONE/Jan. 30, 2025 - Notes (Learning React).md

 ```

-For each item in a list you should pass a number or string that uniq
+For each item in a list you should pass a number or string that uniquely identifies each item from their sibling.
+The key usually comes from database ID.
+It helps React know which item has been inserted, deleted, or reordered.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTk3MDg3NDgzLDExNzAwMTM4ODUsODc5ND
+eyJoaXN0b3J5IjpbLTEyODc5NjExMywxMTcwMDEzODg1LDg3OT
-AwMTEwLDExNDg5MTA0MDUsMjUyMDcxMTA3LC02OTk2MzA5Njcs
+QwMDExMCwxMTQ4OTEwNDA1LDI1MjA3MTEwNywtNjk5NjMwOTY3
-OTM0MTY1MzQyLDIxMzQ3NTEyOTcsMTcyMjg3Mjk0LC0xNjMwND
+LDkzNDE2NTM0MiwyMTM0NzUxMjk3LDE3MjI4NzI5NCwtMTYzMD
-Y3MTg2LDQ5NzgxODgxMF19
+Q2NzE4Niw0OTc4MTg4MTBdfQ==
 -->